datopian/flowershow/site/content/blog/2023-02-16-nextjs-tutorial.md

 └── README.md
 ```

 The only thing that's missing is a `/content` folder with some markdown files you'd like to publish.

-If you already have a folder with some files, e.g. your blog pages, you can move them to your Flowershow project, like so:
+If you already have a folder with some markdown files, e.g. your blog pages, you can move them to your Flowershow project, like so:

 ```
 mv <path-to-my-content-folder> my-flowershow-app/content